cantie/app-store-connect-api-php/README.md

 This library enables the automation of actions you take in App Store Connect.
 Its client was modified from [Google API PHP Client](https://github.com/googleapis/google-api-php-client) and i just added some resources for App Store Connect APIs.

-Currently there are some APIs supported: Apps List, Customer Reviews, and In-app Purchases APIs are on the go.

 ## Installation ##